 - If you’re aiming to drive food bank donations, try a campaign right in a grocery store, and have donation bins at store exits.
-Consider the example below, by FeedSA:

 - If you’re trying to encourage reusable bag use in stores, charge customers for every disposable bag they need, and offer reusable bags at a small fee (that customers can keep bringing back and using at no cost to them).
-Or take this one step further: print messages like “plastic bags kill marine life” on the disposable bags, and make the reusable bags beautiful and attractive to use.
+Or take this one step further: print messages like “plastic bags kill marine life” on the disposable bags, and make the reusable bags appealing to use.

 - If you’re running a donation campaign, include a website, QR code, or live donation link on your campaign ads.

 4. Promotion: This central principle ties all of the 4 “Ps” together, when considering promotion it’s imperative to ask the following questions:

 - What channels and outlets will help you best reach your audience and draw their attention to the social marketing campaign?

 - Social media?
 Television?
 Radio?
 A sign, billboard, or installation?
 Events, such as concerts, expos, and community days?
 Guerrilla campaigns?